Yash-Singh-Pathania/DRS-APP/DIGITALOCEAN_DEPLOYMENT.md

 ## Troubleshooting

+### Frontend Issues
-- **App fails to build**: Check the build logs for errors.
+- **Frontend fails to build**: Check the build logs for errors.
 Common issues include missing dependencies or incorrect Dockerfile configuration.
+- **Frontend shows but API calls fail**: Verify that the `API_URL` environment variable is correctly set and that the backend service is running.
+- **Nginx configuration issues**: Check if your Nginx configuration is correctly handling API requests and static files.

+### Backend Issues
+- **Backend fails to build**: Check the build logs.
+Ensure all dependencies are correctly specified in requirements.txt.
-- **App builds but doesn't run**: Check the runtime logs.
+- **Backend builds but doesn't run**: Check the runtime logs.
 Ensure all environment variables are correctly set.
-- **Database connection issues**: Verify your DATABASE_URL is correct and that the database is accessible from the App Platform.
+- **Database connection issues**: Verify your database credentials (DB_USERNAME, DB_PASSWORD, etc.) are correct and that the database is accessible from the App Platform.
+- **SSL issues**: Make sure DB_SSL is set to "true" for DigitalOcean managed databases.

+### Communication Issues
+- **Frontend can't reach backend**: Verify the routing configuration in app.yaml.
+The backend should be accessible at `/api`.
+- **CORS errors**: Check that the backend's CORS settings allow requests from the frontend domain.

+### General Troubleshooting
+- **Check logs**: DigitalOcean App Platform provides detailed logs for each component.
+- **Verify environment variables**: Double-check all environment variables are correctly set.
+- **Test locally**: Before deploying, test your microservices locally using Docker Compose to ensure they work together correctly.

 ## Updating Your App